St. Elmo's fire

 St. Elmo's fire (also called corposant, Hermes fire, furole, witchfire or witch's fire) is a weather phenomenon in which luminous plasma is created by a corona discharge from a rod-like object such as a mast, spire, chimney, or animal horn in an atmospheric electric field.
-It has also been observed on the leading edges of aircraft, as in the case of British Airways Flight 009, and by US Air Force pilots.
+It has also been observed on the leading edges and windshields of aircraft by pilots.

 The intensity of the effect, a blue or violet glow around the object, often accompanied by a hissing or buzzing sound, is proportional to the strength of the electric field and therefore noticeable primarily during thunderstorms or volcanic eruptions.

 St. Elmo's fire is named after St. Erasmus of Formia (also known as St. Elmo), the patron saint of sailors.
 The phenomenon, which can warn of an imminent lightning strike, was regarded by sailors with awe and sometimes considered to be a good omen.

 Cause

 St. Elmo's fire is a reproducible and demonstrable form of plasma.
 The electric field around the affected object causes ionization of the air molecules, producing a faint glow easily visible in low-light conditions.
 Conditions that can generate St. Elmo's fire are present during thunderstorms, when high-voltage differentials are present between clouds and the ground underneath.
-A local electric field of about 100 kV/m is required to begin a discharge in moist air.
+A local electric field of about 100 kV/m is required to begin an electric discharge in moist air.
 The magnitude of the electric field depends greatly on the geometry (shape and size) of the object.
 Sharp points lower the necessary voltage because electric fields are more concentrated in areas of high curvature, so discharges preferentially occur and are more intense at the ends of pointed objects.

-The nitrogen and oxygen in the Earth's atmosphere cause St. Elmo's fire to fluoresce with blue or violet light; this is similar to the mechanism that causes neon lights to glow, albeit at a different colour due to the different gas involved.
+The nitrogen and oxygen in the Earth's atmosphere cause St. Elmo's fire to emit blue or violet light via the same kind of mechanism that causes clear neon gas-discharge lamps to glow (without phosphors), albeit with a different colour due to the different gases involved.

 In 1751, Benjamin Franklin hypothesized that a pointed iron rod would light up at the tip during a lightning storm, similar in appearance to St. Elmo's fire.

 In an August 2020 paper, researchers in MIT's Department of Aeronautics and Astronautics demonstrated that St. Elmo's fire behaves differently in airborne objects versus grounded structures.
 They show that electrically isolated structures accumulate charge more effectively in high wind, in contrast to the corona discharge observed in grounded structures.